Updated April 2026

 Proceed with installation

-Once you have consent (or after a reasonable time period with no response to a portable system request), order your kit.
-A CPS-registered electrician will handle the connection until the BSI product standard is published.
+Once you have consent (or after a reasonable period with no response to a portable-system request), order your kit.
+A CPS-registered electrician should handle the final connection until the BSI plug-in solar product standard publishes (expected July 2026) and the first kit is certified, after which the BS 7671 A4 plug-in route becomes available.

 Mounting without drilling